scikit-learn-contrib/qolmat/examples/benchmark.md

 In Qolmat, a few data imputation methods are implemented as well as a way to evaluate their performance.**

-First, import some useful librairies
+First, import some useful libraries

 ```python tags=[]
 import warnings